11. pyxc: Statement Blocks

 }

-DeclareVar(Name); // register name in the current function scope
+DeclareVar(Name); // register name in the current block scope

 VarNames.push_back({Name, std::move(Init)});